posl/dit/README.md

 <!-- omit in toc -->
-# Interaction Tool for Docker
+# Interactive Tool for Docker

 1. [Procedure](#procedure)